hugomg/scfgc/README.md

 `dota_remap_alt` command somewhere in your autoexec.

      // This changes the key used for pings to "`",
-     // freeing the original alt key for custom keybinds. dota_remap_alt "`"
+     // freeing the ALT key for custom keybinds. dota_remap_alt "`"